nooshin-kohli/simulation/README.md

 ```
 rosrun first_leg command.py
 ```
-you will see robot moving in gazebo.
+you will see a robot moving in the gazebo.
-*note: For permission denied error, open terminal in scripts directory and enter
+*note: For permission denied error, open the terminal in the scripts directory and enter
 ```
 chmod +x command.py
 ```